Lubrication, Oil Pumps, Sumps, Filters & Things

 - Lagonda Rapide Parts | Four Ashes Garage Ltd.

-- Lucas Style Petrol Reserve Valves for Astons, Alvis, Armstrong Siddeley, Bristol, Jensen, Rover & many other Classic Cars, New or Rebuilt
+- Lucas / Smiths Style Petrol Reserve Valves for Astons, Alvis, Armstrong Siddeley, Bristol, Daimler, Jensen, Lagonda, Rover & many other Classic Cars, New or Rebuilt

 - Parts for other Marques besides Astons